 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
-The School District considers all revenues reported in the governmental funds to be available if they are collected within 60 days after year-end.
-The School District considers all intergovernmental revenues to be available if they are collected within 60 days after year-end.
+The School District considers all revenues reported in the governmental funds to be available if they are collected within sixty days after year-end.
+The School District considers all intergovernmental revenues to be available if they are collected within 120 days after year-end.
 Property taxes, sales taxes and interest are considered to be susceptible to accrual.
-Expenditures are recorded when the related fund liability is incurred.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt and compensated absences, which are recognized as expenditures to the extent they have matured.
 Capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds of general long-term liabilities and acquisitions under capital leases are reported as other financing sources.